-I highly recommend you try out plyometric (plyo) push-ups which are an advanced push up that really work on your chest, triceps, abs, and shoulders.
+I highly recommend you try out plyometric (plyo) push-ups which are advanced push up that really work on your chest, triceps, abs, and shoulders.

 This exercise will really help increase the strength of your upper body which in turn will help not just your speed but the power when punching.

-You can also practice doing fast amounts of push in certain amount of time to develop your quickness and strength.
+You can also practice doing fast amounts of push in a certain amount of time to develop your quickness and strength.